|Washing by the Rocky Creek by Carla D’aguanno|

 - Hydrogen Peroxide is a safe alternative to bleach for your whites, add one cup to wash cycle or 1/2 cup to your rinse cycle for whitening.

 - Borax, salt and baking soda are effective stain removers.
+A dab of lemon essential oil also does a great job.

 |Washerwoman by Walter H. Everett|